Live Shipping Estimates - Available Right Now

 This is the 10th largest inland port by tonnage in the United States.
 Below are the terminals we serve.

-• Evansville Grain Terminal: Handles grains such as wheat, soybeans, and corn.
+• Evansville Grain Terminal: This terminal hanks grains such as wheat, soybeans, and corn.

 Illinois International Port District

-Situated on Lake Michigan in the Chicago area, it provides terminals for waterborne cargo and connects the Great Lakes to the inland river system through the Illinois Waterway.
+Situated on Lake Michigan in the Chicago area, provides terminals for waterborne cargo.
+It connects the Great Lakes to the inland river system through the Illinois Waterway.

-• Iroquois Landing Terminal: A deep-draft terminal at the mouth of the Calumet River.
+• Iroquois Landing Terminal: This deep-draft terminal is located at the mouth of the Calumet River and accommodates international ship traffic through the St. Lawrence Seaway.

 Other regional Illinois ports